A for

 {

-// Instructions to be executed in each iteration
+// Instructions to execute in each iteration

 }